 Step 2.
 Complete your Online Entrance Counseling

 Every first time Federal Direct Loan borrower must complete student loan entrance counseling.
 Borrowing a student loan is a serious financial obligation, and the entrance counseling will provide you with the important information you need to know to be able to make an informed decision about student loan borrowing.
-The entrance counseling must be completed before the Financial Aid Office will accept and process your loan application.
+The entrance counseling must be completed before the student loan can show as a credit on the student's account.

 Complete your online entrance counseling at the Federal Direct Loan website at www.studentloans.gov.
 The tutorial reviews basic facts about Federal Direct loans and your rights and responsibilities as a borrower.
 It will also assist you in determining how much that you will need to borrow by giving you information about costs, budgeting and repayment terms.
 The tutorial will take approximately 20-30 minutes.
 You will need to read each section carefully in order to answer the required questions at the end of each topic.